JiaoLaboratory/CRAQ/README.md

 ### CRAQ running
 #### "craq" is implemented for assembly validation
-CRAQ intergrates the reads-mapping status (including reads coverage, clipping signals) of NGS short-reads and SMS long-reads to identify SER and LER breakpoint.
+CRAQ intergrates the reads-mapping status (including reads coverage, clipping signals) of NGS short-reads and SMS long-reads to identify types of assembly errors and heterozygous variants.
 The process is simple to run, requiring as input an assembly in FASTA(.fa) format, a sequence size file(.size) and two fastq(.fq)/fasta(.fa) files representing NGS and SMS sequencing data.
 Alternatively, the user can map the reads to the assembly in advance and provide two BAM files as input.
-By default, Minimap2 ‘–ax sr’ and  ‘–ax map-hifi’(‘map-ont’ for ONT and ‘map-pb’ for PacBio CLR library) options were selected for genomic short-read and long-read mapping, respectively.
+By default, Minimap2 ‘–ax sr’ and  ‘–ax map-hifi’(‘map-hifi’ for PacBio HiFi,‘map-pb’ for PacBio CLR, ‘map-ont’ for ONT library) options were selected for genomic short illumina and long HiFi mapping, respectively.

 #### Usage
-When alignment files (.bam) are provided: (recommended).
+When mapping alignment file (.bam) are provided: (recommended).
 Important: sorting (samtools sort) and indexing (samtools index) all bam files before running the pipeline is required.
 ```
 $ craq  -g  genome.fa -z genome.fa.size -lr SMS_sort.bam -sr NGS_sort.bam
 ```